mattlittleson/cardano-pi/_docs/cardano/journal.md

 ---

 # Journal
-`journalctl` logs all the connections `cardano-node` makes, this file can get big.
+`journal` logs all the connections `cardano-node` makes, this file can get big.

 Save space by only keeping the last 7 days of logging.
 ```